logo-cecop

 Facts and figures

-• Over 95% of the cooperatives in our network are small or medium sized enterprises (SMEs).
+• Over 92% of the cooperatives in our network are small or medium sized enterprises (SMEs).
 Some of them are part of strong horizontal cooperative groups.
-Examples include the CGMGroup of social cooperatives in Italy, and the Mondragon group in the Basque region – Spain’s 7th biggest industrial group, employing over 80,000 workers.
+Examples include the CGM Group of social cooperatives in Italy, and the Mondragon group in the Basque region – Spain’s 7th biggest industrial group, employing over 80,000 workers.

-• Hundreds of cooperative enterprises in the CECOP network are the result of worker buyouts - businesses that were closing, and have been transferred to, or bought out by, their employees and re-established under the worker cooperative form.
-In France alone, between 160 worker cooperatives were created this way between 2012 and 2015.
-Their survival rate is higher than that of other French enterprises.
+• About 600 cooperatives in the CECOP network are the result of worker buyouts – businesses that were closing, and have been transferred to, or bought out by, their employees and re-established under the worker cooperative form.
+These data come mostly from France and Italy, however, cooperatives originated from worker buyouts are present also in other countries.

 Part of a BIGGER movement